Ryan Garton: Minnesota Twins

 On November 26, 2019, Garton signed a minor league contract with the Minnesota Twins.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Garton was released by the Twins organization on September 4, 2020.

 Retirement

-On March 7, 2021, Garton joined the coaching staff of Heisler Heat Baseball, a baseball academy ran by former minor league baseball player Adam Heisler.
+On March 5, 2021, Garton joined the coaching staff of Heisler Hitting, a baseball academy run by former minor league baseball player Adam Heisler.

 Acereros de Monclova

 On July 21, 2021, Garton came out of retirement and signed with the Acereros de Monclova of the Mexican League.
-He was released on August 5, 2021 after posting a 7.00 ERA in 8 appearances.
+He was released on August 5 after posting a 7.00 ERA in 8 appearances.

+Garton again retired on September 20, 2021, when he joined the Southern Performance Institute as part of the coaching staff.

+Personal life

+Garton's wife, Christina Lodato, is a strength coach for Olympic sports for the Ole Miss Rebels.
+She worked in similar roles at the University of South Alabama and University of Tampa.
+Their first child was born in October 2023.